Oregon Sunstone Rough for Sale

 Welcome to Double Eagle Mining Company Plush Oregon Sunstone Rough page.
 We are

-pleased to bring you this rare Copper Bearing Labradorite Crystal for your consideration
+pleased to bring you this rare Oregon Copper Bearing Sunstone Labradorite Crystal for

 something special you are looking for or would like to see.